2021 Saint Lucian general election: Campaign

 Political parties began announcing prospective candidates in December 2020.

 On Nomination Day, 16 July, the governing United Workers Party (UWP) nominated candidates for all 17 constituencies.
 The opposition Saint Lucia Labour Party (SLP) nominated candidates for 15 constituencies, not fielding candidates in two constituencies where former UWP members campaigned as independents.
 The National Green Party (NGP) nominated candidates for eight constituencies.

 Although the parties held campaign rallies, they mutually agreed not to allow motorcades after warnings from health authorities.

 In June 2021 the UWP announced a five-point pledge of top priority items it would deliver if re-elected: the pledge included additional support for needy persons, a reduction in VAT, electronic textbooks for students and a health insurance programme covering all citizens.

 The NGP was founded on 23 May 2021.
 For the upcoming election, the party announced food security to be its key issue, along with constitutional reforms that the UWP and SLP had not passed.
 The NGP also proposed increased spending on social services and tourism infrastructure; these projects would be funded by establishing a legal cannabis industry.

 Conduct

 The Caribbean Community sent a team of ten election observers for the main election as well as the advance polls on 23 July, and gave a favourable initial assessment.
 Chaired by Alvin Smith, the five-member team from the Commonwealth also praised the conduct of the elections, but criticised the slow updating of the voter registry.
 The Organization of American States sent a team of twelve election observers.

 Results

-The SLP flipped seven seats, winning 13 of the 17 in the House.
-For the first time since independence, the UWP lost the Micoud North seat.
-The UWP retained only two seats, those of PM Chastenet and Commerce Minister Bradley Felix, while the two former UWP members running as independents, Stephenson King and Richard Frederick, won their seats.
+The opposition SLP won the most seats, gaining 7 seats to win a super majority of 13 out of the 17 in the House of Assembly.
+This was the highest number of seats won by a single party since 1997.
+The UWP retained only two seats, those of PM Chastanet and Commerce Minister Bradley Felix, with the party facing its second worst performance in history, only behind the 1997 elections.
+Among its many loses, the UWP lost the Micoud North seat (which had been previously held by former Prime Minister John Compton) for the first time since independence.
+Two former UWP members running as independents, Stephenson King and Richard Frederick, won their seats, both by large margins.